mugen609/bigbox-native-res-setup/GameMaze.md

 ### Emulator Configuration
-The goal is to preserve each system’s original signal and let the scaler handle all upscaling and CRT-style processing.
+The goal is to preserve each system's original signal and let the scaler handle all upscaling and CRT-style processing.
 Emulators should output native resolutions wherever possible, with no internal filtering or smoothing.

-Use nearest-neighbor scaling and x1 resolution for anything up to the PS1 era to maintain pixel accuracy.
-For PS2 and newer systems, internal resolution scaling (x2 or x3) can be used selectively when it looks better.
+**For legacy systems (pre-480p era, before Dreamcast):** ** Use nearest-neighbor filter with no smoothing filters (avoid SuperEagle, 2xBRZ, etc.).
+Keep internal resolution at x1 for 2D/pixel art to preserve accuracy.
+For 3D titles (PS1, N64), internal resolution scaling (x2 or x3) with anti-aliasing can improve visual quality while maintaining native output resolution—where emulator cores support it.

+**For 480p+ systems (Dreamcast onwards):** Internal resolution scaling (x2–x3) and anti-aliasing give great results and won't compromise the authentic look—though visual improvements mainly apply to 3D content.
+Always output at native resolution (480p, 720p, etc.) thanks to Res-O-Matic.

 RetroArch is used for most retro systems, while standalone emulators are preferred for newer platforms.
 When RetroArch’s CRT SwitchRes isn't suitable (e.g., for vertically stacked DS or 480p+ content), **[Res-O-Matic](#using-res-o-matic-for-custom-resolutions) is used to launch games at the desired resolution.**

 #### RetroArch Configuration